mondo-mob/mondokit-docs/index.md

 ## History

 These libraries have most recently evolved from [GAE JS](https://github.com/mondo-mob/gae-js), authored by the same team.
-They have been re-branded, given they are not just useful for Google App Engine, updated for ESM, and cleaned up with deprecations removed.
+They have been re-branded, given they have a broader application than Google App Engine alone.

 ## Components